 Managing course badges

-- If course badges have been enabled by the administrator then a teacher will see a Badges section from the More link when clicking the cog icon (Boost theme) or from Badges in the course administration block (non-Boost themes).
+- If course badges have been enabled by the administrator then a teacher will see a Badges section from Course navigation > More (Boost theme) or from Badges in the course administration block (non-Boost themes).

 - New badges may be added by clicking the 'Add a new badge' button, while clicking the name of an existing badge allows you to view its details and make changes if it is not enabled.

 When the initial details have been added and the badge uploaded, clicking to continue leads to the screen where the criteria must be set along with extra information.